tom2433/LiftTracker/README.md

 % of overall set volume on lift screen literally does not make any sense

+really also need a way to manage units

 ## 07-16

 display the active lift day's date on the session in progress screen.